allen-chen-noaa-gov/IOPAC_pub/README.md

 Fish ticket data is treated similarly although I think the processing into proportions is done in make_v\_mults currently.
-The same intuition would apply although I’m unsure of the interaction between the two random variables.
+The same intuition would apply although I am unsure of the interaction between the two random variables.

 ``` r